tcao19/math-package/README.md

-# math-package
+# Example Package

-Testing math package for PACE
+This is a simple example package for basic addition!